Mortgage Refinancing Options

 - There are "rate caps" to limit the amount your interest rate can go up or down.

-Deciding which loan is right for you
+Deciding which loan option is right for you

 Deciding between a fixed-rate and adjustable-rate loan depends on two key factors: